 History – Where did Golden Retrievers Originate?

 Golden Retrievers were originally bred in Scotland.
-Chronologically, this breed of dog finds its inception around the time Queen Victoria ruled over the United Kingdom and the Commonwealth.
+Chronologically, this dog breed began when Queen Victoria ruled over the United Kingdom and the Commonwealth.

-Hunting for sport was common amongst the Scottish upper class — especially hunting for wildfowl that lived on the water.
-However, an issue that commonly arose was the inability to retrieve this fowl from the water once hunted.
+Hunting for sport was shared amongst the Scottish upper class — especially hunting for wildfowl that lived on the water.
+However, an issue commonly arose the inability to retrieve this fowl from the water once hunted.

 Dudley Marjoribanks, the first Lord Tweedmouth, is the person who developed the breed in the Scottish Highlands.
-Lord Tweedmouth is known to have kept painstaking records of breedings in order to create the perfect gundog that he could keep at his estate in the Highlands of Inverness-shire.
+Lord Tweedmouth has kept detailed records of breedings to create the perfect gundog he could save at his estate in the Highlands of Inverness-shire.

-According to these records, Lord Tweedmouth was in search of a breed of dog that was well suited to the rainy weather and rough terrains of the Scottish Highland.
+According to these records, Lord Tweedmouth searched for a breed of dog suited to the rainy weather and rough terrains of the Scottish Highland.
 From a lineage point of view, Golden Retrievers are thought to be a mix of Yellow Retrievers, now extinct Tweed Water Spaniels, Irish Setters, and Bloodhounds.

 The breed began appearing at dog shows in Britain around 1908 and found its way to the United States via Canada at roughly the same time.